Arby's: Products

 In addition to roast beef, deli style sandwiches, called "Market Fresh Sandwiches," are sold at Arby's.
 The original lineup of sandwiches included Roast Beef and Swiss, Roast Turkey and Swiss, Roast Ham and Swiss, and Roast Chicken Caesar.
 With the exception of the Chicken Caesar, all Market Fresh Sandwiches came with the standard toppings of spicy brown honey mustard, mayonnaise, red onion rings, green leaf lettuce, tomato slices and sliced Swiss cheese.
 Additions to the Market Fresh lineup included Roast Turkey Ranch and Bacon and the Ultimate BLT.
 Market Fresh Five-Star Club, served on Harvest White Bread, was introduced in 2003 for a limited time.

 The Ultimate BLT was released for a limited time in 2002 and later in 2012.

 In 2003, the line was again expanded to include other styles of specialty sandwiches that were served on baguettes that included the Italian Beef 'n Provolone, French Dip 'n Swiss, Philly Beef Supreme, and Pot Roast sandwiches.

 Corned beef and turkey Reuben sandwiches were added to the menu in 2005.

 In early 2006, Arby's Restaurant Group signed a contract with Pepsi, making Pepsi the chain's exclusive soft drink provider.
 Franchises which had contracts with Coca-Cola switched to Pepsi-Cola when their contracts with Coca-Cola expired.
-The one exception was the Arby's located at Youngstown State University, because the university had its own separate contract with Coca-Cola for other university purposes, particularly the athletic department.
-This Arby's closed in mid-2012 when construction began to convert the location into a Wendy's.

 It was announced in August 2017, that Coca-Cola had won a contract to serve Coke products at all its restaurants, ending an almost 11-year association with Pepsi.
 The transition began in early 2018, and all Arby's locations were serving Coca-Cola beverages by June 19, 2018.
 Arby's promoted their announcement by breaking two Guinness World Records.
 The first record, "world's smallest advertisement", measured 38.3 microns by 19.2 microns on a sesame seed and was printed at Georgia Tech.
 The second record, "largest advertising poster", took up approximately 5 acres of land and was placed in Monowi, Nebraska, America's smallest town.